 • Licensed Professional Counselor

-As a Mobile counselor, Diana’s practice focuses on using CBT (Cognitive Behavioral Therapy) and exposure and response prevention combined with a holistic approach that attends to each patient’s mind, body, and spirit.
+Diana’s practice focuses on using CBT (Cognitive Behavioral Therapy) and exposure and response prevention combined with a holistic approach that attends to each patient’s mind, body, and spirit.
 She strives to create a safe, confidential place where clients can explore their feelings and expand their options.

 Diana lives with her husband, two dogs, and a cat.
 She is passionate about gardening and loves taking a patch of earth and giving it what it needs to become beautiful.